TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Experiments

-\subsubsection{T-SNE visualization.}
+\subsubsection{T-SNE Visualization.}

-Figure~\ref{fig:tsne} presents a T-SNE visualization of different stages in a multi-modal learning process involving time series and prompt embeddings on ETTh1, ETTm1, ILI, and Fred-MD datasets.
-In Figure~\ref{fig:tsne} (a), the points are clustered by dataset, indicating that the time series encoder can capture the distinct characteristics of each dataset.
-In contrast, prompt embeddings in Figure~\ref{fig:tsne} (b) show more complex inter-relations.
-The alignment in Figure ~\ref{fig:tsne} (c) brings similar types of data points (across modalities) closer together, which improves the clustering, indicating effective integration of time series and prompt embeddings.
-Finally, Figure~\ref{fig:tsne} (d) illustrates that the forecasted time series embeddings form well-separated clusters for each dataset.
-This suggests that the projection effectively utilizes the aligned embeddings to generate accurate forecasts.
-Overall, the step-by-step refinement shows how the TimeCMA improves understanding and representation of the data through each stage, culminating in a high-quality output.
+Fig.~\ref{fig:tsne} presents T-SNE visualization of time series (TS) and prompt embeddings.
+In Fig.~\ref{fig:tsne} (a), the points are clustered by dataset, indicating that the Transformer captures the specific characteristics of each dataset.
+Fig.~\ref{fig:tsne} (b) shows that prompt embeddings have more complex inter-relations than TS embeddings.
+Fig.~\ref{fig:tsne} (c) tightly integrates cross-modality TS embeddings with higher similarity, making the retrieved time series embedding more cohesive.
+Fig.~\ref{fig:tsne} (d) illustrates that forecasted TS form well-separated clusters for each dataset.
+This suggests that the projection effectively utilizes the retrieved embeddings to generate accurate forecasts.
+Overall, the step-by-step refinement shows how the TimeCMA improves data representations.

-\section{conclusion}
+\section{Conclusion}

-In this paper, we develop TimeCMA, an LLM-empowered framework with cross-modality alignment for multivariate time series forecasting.
-In our TimeCMA, a dual-modality encoding is implemented in that the time series encoding branch extracts numerical embeddings while the LLM-empowered encoding branch derives high-quality prompt embeddings.
-Additionally, a cross-modality alignment module is employed to retrieve relevant high-quality and pure time series embedding from the prompt embeddings.
-Furthermore, TimeCMA shows promise in using the last token embedding of the prompt to reduce the computational cost and enhance the time series forecasting robustly.
-Sufficient evaluations demonstrate the accuracy and efficiency of TimeCMA compared to existing solutions.
+This paper presents TimeCMA, an LLM-empowered framework via cross-modality alignment for multivariate time series forecasting.
+A cross-modality alignment module is designed to aggregate the time series and LLM branches based on channel-wise similarity retrieval to enhance forecasting.
+TimeCMA shows promise in using the last token embedding to reduce computational costs and accelerate the inference speed of the LLM-based method.
+Sufficient experiments offer insights into the efficacy and efficiency of TimeCMA.